rsyncOSX/RsyncUIdocs/content/post/Synchronize.md

 - `Synchronize` - `⌘R` synchronize all tasks
 - `Abort` - `⌘K` abort and halt any ongoing task

 When RsyncUI starts it automatically open the main view.
-By selecting *wand and stars*  (shortcut `⌘E`) from the toolbar will estimate all tasks.
+By selecting *wand and stars*  (shortcut `⌘E`) from the toolbar start estimating all tasks.

 {{< figure src="/images/tasks/tasks.png" alt="" position="center" style="border-radius: 8px;" >}}

+The estimate counts down number of tasks to estimate.

+{{< figure src="/images/tasks/startestimate.png" alt="" position="center" style="border-radius: 8px;" >}}

 The result of an estimate, blue numbers indicates there is data to synchronize.
 Execute the real run either direct from the summarized estimated view or by *left arrow* (shortcut `⌘R`) on the toolbar.
 To se details from the estimate, select a row and details are presented.